St. Benedict Medal

 - To serve as an efficacious remedy for bodily afflictions and a means of protection against contagious diseases.

-- Finally, the Medal has often been used with admirable effect even for animals infected with plague or other maladies, and for fields when invaded by harmful insects.
+- Has often been used with admirable effect even for animals infected with plague or other maladies, and for fields when invaded by harmful insects.

 After receiving a sacramental which has the St. Benedict medal, it is recommended to have it blessed by a priest using the Benedictine blessing.

-None of these items are blessed before shipping.
+None of the items on this page are blessed before shipping.

 Symbols of the St. Benedict Medal